Preparing to operate

 Include new information in your payroll records

-need to send certain information that you may not already keep on
+to send certain information that you may not already keep on your payroll

-your payroll system.
-So you'll need to inform your staff and change
+system.
+So you'll need to inform your staff and change your processes

 Information will be needed about approximately how many hours your